bendtherules/bendtherules.github.com/posts/function-name-binding.md

 Now, to answer the above two questions -
 1. When we declare `function foo`, js internally defines a variable with the same name (`foo`) is the OUTSIDE scope - whose value is set to the function object.
-    > Now, this name binding happens alongwith hoisting - so, there is a sort of "pre-evaluation" step where it only looks at function declarations.
+    > Now, this name binding happens alongwith hoisting.
+So, hoisting works using a sort of "pre-evaluation" step where it only looks at function declarations.
 It evaluates the declaration to create a function object.
-Then, it adds a mutable binding in the lexical scope with name="foo" and value=\<function object\>. sdsdsd
+Then, it adds a mutable binding in the lexical scope with name="foo" and value=\<function object\>.

+    sdsdsd